Michael0812/mixerzzz/README.md

 * Drinks - goes to drinks page ( User can see all drink and manipulate them).
 * Add - goes to add page (User can add new drink).
 * Contact - goes to contact page (User can contact us).

+#### Banner - image
+In web design, a hero image is a large web banner image, prominently placed on a web page, generally in the front and center.
+The hero image is often the first visual element a visitor encounters on the site; it presents an overview of the site's most important content.
+A hero image often consists of image and text, and can be static or dynamic.
+On this website the hero image presents bar shelfs with loads o9f different bottles of alcohol.
+This image was used to make users aware of what the website is about, also it does make it a bit more interesting to scroll down to find a bit more.
+On small devices user can see title that is located on the bottom of the banner image.
+While, on the large devices for better view title is moved to the top of the banner.